DataDog/documentation/content/en/infrastructure/process.md

 ## Introduction

-Datadog’s Live Processes gives you real-time visibility into the process running on your infrastructure..
-Use Live Processes to
+Datadog’s Live Processes gives you real-time visibility into the process running on your infrastructure.
+Use Live Processes to:

 * View all of your running processes in one place
 * Break down the resource consumption on your hosts and containers at the process level
 * Query for processes running on a specific host, in a specific zone, or running a specific workload